DanielCortild/Portfolio2023/README.md

 # Personal Portfolio 2023

-Welcome to my personal portfolio for 2023, showcasing my projects and skills.
+Welcome to my personal portfolio (2023 edition), showcasing my projects and skills.
 This website is built using React and is hosted on [www.cortild.com](http://www.cortild.com).
 It includes an overview of my work, skills, and projects I have worked on.
 This repository contains the source code for it.

 ## Getting Started